Safety Trainings at UCI

 For individual employees, required training is identified by completing the Safety Training Self-Assessment (STSA), which is also available in the UC Learning Center (UCLC).
 The STSA identifies the federal, state, and locally mandated safety training you are required to take.
 STSA results are viewable by you and your supervisor.

-It is required for all UC Irvine employees and volunteers, with the exception of UC Irvine Health employees, and College of Health Sciences clinical department employees and volunteers who do not perform basic science research involving animals, biohazardous materials, or hazardous chemicals.
+It is required for all UCI employees and volunteers, with the exception of UCI Health employees, and College of Health Sciences clinical department employees and volunteers who do not perform basic science research involving animals, biohazardous materials, or hazardous chemicals.

 Please watch this short video to learn how to complete the STSA.

 You can also view written Safety Training Self-Assessment (STSA) completion instructions.

 If you need assistance or have questions regarding the STSA or your required safety training, email firstname.lastname@example.org.

 UC Learning Center (UCLC)

 To complete your required training at UC Irvine, you will need to use the UC Learning Center (UCLC).

 UCOP has developed some general tutorials to guide new users through basic tasks, but please note that while the general information contained in these videos is accurate, the tools, features, and home page buttons you see in the tutorials may not reflect with 100% fidelity what you see in the UC Irvine instance of UCLC.